tingruew/Feedback-based-Multi-step-LLM-Math-Reasoning/README.md

-# Feedback-based Multi-step LLM Reasoning in Math
+# How does Feedback facilitate multi-step LLM reasoning in math?

 A survey of multi-step reasoning in large language models for math.